How to Measure Candidate Experience9th October 2019

 A good place to start when setting up a measuring system is to frame your recruitment funnel.
 Most likely, your process looks something similar to this:

 From there you can start planning what tools you will use to measure and what questions you want answers to in each step.
 As soon as you start seeing some figures roll in it's time to start optimizing every step to build a well-oiled talent acquisition machine.
-Keep improving even minor details in your process.
-Many small things combined form a great overall experience.
+Keep improving even minor details in your hiring process.
+Many small things combined form a great overall talent experience.

 For more info on measuring steps in the recruitment funnel, check out this video: